 — Bridget Casey (@moneyaftergrad) February 1, 2018

-A few hundred retweets and likes later, I had every real estate agent and mortgage broker in Canada losing their minds while every homeowner let me know why buying their house had no negative financial consequences whatsoever.
-A lot of people tried to remind me about the equity they were building, or why their utilities and property taxes wouldn’t be that much, or to let me know that in 25 years they’ll have a paid off house and I’ll “just be a renter”.
+A few hundred retweets and likes later, I had every real estate agent and mortgage broker in Canada losing their minds.
+Meanwhile, every homeowner let me know why buying their house had no negative financial consequences whatsoever.
+A lot of people tried to remind me about the equity they were building.
+Or why their utilities and property taxes wouldn’t be that much.
+Or to let me know that in 25 years they’ll have a paid off house and I’ll “just be a renter”.

 It was the best of times, it was the worst of times.

 Should you rent or buy?
 It’s up to you.
 Even if the math says “hell no!”, home ownership might offer enough emotional benefits for you to decide buy anyway.
-Likewise, buying a house might be cheaper but the benefits of renting far outweigh the cost of ownership, so you remain a renter.
-The way you want your life and your finances to look is entirely up to you, so spend (and live) accordingly.
+Likewise, buying a house might be cheaper but the benefits of renting far outweigh the cost of ownership.
+The way you want your life and your finances to look is entirely up to you, so spend and live accordingly.